“You can learn many things from children. How much patience you have, for instance” – Franklin P. Jones

 This quotation certainly speaks of staying on the line despite frequent punch from one’s limitations.
 Parents with children diagnosed with ADHD or Attention Deficit Hyperactivity Disorder can absolutely relate to the notable quote above.
 Their patience is measured all the time, not by their children; but by their own conscience.

-Attention Deficit Hyperactivity Disorder (ADHD) is the most common behavioural disorder that happens six to nine times more on boys than girls (Huelskoetter, 1991) and occurs 3% to 7% on pre pubertal elementary students (Shives, 2008).
-It is said to be affecting children of average or above average general intelligence, characterized by inattention and/ or hyperactivity – impulsivity.
+Attention Deficit Hyperactivity Disorder (ADHD) is the most common behavioral disorder that happens six to nine times more on boys than girls (Huelskoetter, 1991) and occurs 3% to 7% on pre-pubertal elementary students (Shives, 2008).
+It is said to be affecting children of average or above-average general intelligence, characterized by inattention and/ or hyperactivity-impulsivity.

 This disorder should be diagnosed carefully by an expert practitioner since it can be disguised as other conditions, such as learning disability, conduct disorder, oppositional defiant disorder, depression or anxiety disorder, bipolar disorder, and Tourette syndrome (National Institute on Mental Health, January 2012).
 Sad to say, there is no single definitive test that could readily diagnose a child or in some cases, an adult to be having ADHD.
 Diagnosing an individual with it needs several types of tests in order to rule out other overlapping conditions.

-But due to sensible efforts of many researches, this condition has been accepting more support and care despite its issues before.
+But due to sensible efforts of many types of research, this condition has been accepting more support and care despite its issues before.
 The American Psychiatric Association has developed criteria to be used by health care professionals in diagnosing ADHD.